 - More than 100 events, including Donate Life Flag Raisings to honor donor heroes, hospital events, educational seminars and grand rounds were held in partnership with hospitals and transplant centers throughout the Gift of Life region.

 - Government officials in all three states issued proclamations, shared social media and met with Gift of Life staff to build support for organ donation.

 “April was National Donate Life Month.
 We received tremendous support from hospitals, legislators, media, our volunteers and, of course, our extraordinary staff at hundreds of events celebrating the power of donation and encouraging everyone to register as a donor,” Hasz said.
 “Now, we have these historic achievements in donation and transplants to give us even more momentum, so that every waitlist patient can receive a second chance at life.
 Our community has come together to show what can be done – 235 life-saving transplants in one region, in one month.
 Let’s make every month Donate Life Month!”

 Gift of Life Donor Program

 Gift of Life Donor Program is the non-profit, federally designated organ procurement organization, working with 126 acute care hospitals and 13 transplant centers to serve 11.3 million people in the eastern half of Pennsylvania, southern New Jersey and Delaware.
 Thanks to its compassionate community, for the past 15 years, Gift of Life has coordinated the most organ donors in the United States.
 Its annual donation rate, 61 organ donors-per-million-population, ranks among the highest in the world.
 Since 1974, Gift of Life has coordinated more than 58,000 life-saving organs for transplant, and approximately 2 million tissue transplants have resulted from the generosity of donors and their families.
-One organ donor can save the lives of up to eight people, and a tissue donor can improve the lives of more than 100 others.
+One organ donor can save the lives of up to eight people, and a tissue donor can improve the lives of about 100 others.
 For more information or to register, visit donors1.org.